trampgeek/moodle-qtype_coderunner/README.md

 student's code and one particular testcase.
-That program is compiled (if necessary) and run with the standard input defined in that testcase, and the output must then match the expected output for the testcase (where 'match' is defined by the chosen validator, but only the basic equality-match validator is currently supplied).
+That program is compiled (if necessary) and run with the standard input defined in that testcase, and the output must then match the expected output for the testcase (where 'match' is defined by the chosen validator: either an exact match or a regular-expression match.

-The question type template is processed by a template engine called [Twig](http://twig.sensiolabs.org/), which is passed a variable called STUDENT\_ANSWER, which is the text that the student entered into the answer box and another called TEST, which is a record containing the information that the question author enters for the particular test.
+The question type template is processed by the [Twig](http://twig.sensiolabs.org/) template engine.
+The engine is given both the template and a variable called
+STUDENT\_ANSWER, which is the text that the student entered into the answer box, plus another called TEST, which is a record containing the test-case that the question author has specified for the particular test.
 The template will typically use just the TEST.testcode field, which is the "test" field of the testcase, and usually (but not always) is a bit of code to be run to test the student's answer.
-As an example, the question type *c_function*, which asks students to write a C function, looks like:
+As an example, the question type *c_function*, which asks students to write a C function, has the following template:

         #include <stdio.h>
         #include <stdlib.h>